sjbrown/1kfa/mod_guide_gm.md

 created by the Tales of a Weapon move.
 If the loot has a magical effect, it should only have charge capacity of 1.

----

-# Session 2 rules

----

-## Prepare

-*Before* your next session starts, you should run through the events of the previous session in your head.
-Think especially about signals you got from the players.
-What kind of fun did each player seem to seek out or respond to?
-Was a player particularly keen to create backstory, to get into combat, to ask a lot of questions about how the world works?
-Can you think of things to go into the next session to provide that kind of fun?

-Think about the plot and how you might get your next couple *Journey points*.
-Do you think the characters will make certain decisions?
-You might imagine 2 or 3 key decisions the party will be confronted with.
-For every fork in the road, try to imagine how the world and NPCs will respond when the characters choose either branch.

-That's important.
-Prepare for *either* case.

-There is no *correct* answer for the characters.
-Never punish a player for making a choice you didn't expect.

-Being prepared is different than having a plan.
-No game ever goes according to a plan.

-The purpose of preparation is to use your imagination to assemble a cabinet of narrative spices.
-At the beginning, you won't know if you're baking a pie or a casserole.
-You don't even get to see the recipe upfront, it is slowly revealed to you as each ingredient is added to the bowl.
-Have some cinnamon and sugar ready, but also have some salt and chili powder.

-Wait until you play to find out the details of what happens.

-## Special Move: The Session Opener

-From the second session onward, there is a special move that happens once everyone has sat down to play.

-### Story Recap

-First make sure everyone is on the same page.
-Remind the table of the details of the setting and the characters.
-Ask the players about what they learned about the world or to remind the table of a way their character's expressed their personality in the last session.
-Give your recounting of the events that happened in the story so far.

-### Ask for Notes

-Lead each player through a quick check-in.
-Everyone, including the GM will ask if there's any way they could improve their style of play.

-> Each time we start a new session, there's going to be an opportunity for
-> players to ask the table how they can make a bigger contribution to the
-> fun.
->
-> I'm going to give each of you a turn, and if you'd like, you can "ask for
-> notes".
-You are free to skip it, but this is a great opportunity before
-> you get into character to see if there's anything about your play-style or
-> any choices your character could make that would amplify the experience
-> for everyone.
->
-> When asked to give someone feedback, answer honestly and gently.
-We are
-> giving suggestions for improvement, and these suggestions can be taken to
-> heart or completely ignored.
-No response is ever required of the person
-> asking for notes.
->
-> Never say "you are having fun wrong".
-It's better to say "There are more
-> fun parts over here if you want to take a look".
->
-> After everyone, including myself, has had a turn, all the players get a
-> free experience point for participating in this exercise.

-This move's purpose is to practice an open dialogue and help everyone *improve* their play.
-If it feels like bargaining, argumentation, excuse-creation, litanizing of sins, the move has not been executed correctly.
-Just take a deep breath and move on.

-GMs should particularly try to improve their ability to listen for signals.
-Tell players about the content you added last session in response to a signal you got from them.
-Ask what signals you missed.

-### Give Notes

-Look at your Touchstone List.
-Is the group playing the setting and the themes and tones you all wanted when you started?
-Use this either to re-focus player decision-making, or to discard / add titles on your Touchstone List.

-If the players are consistently mis-interpreting a rule or forgetting to use rules when they have an opportunity, now is the time to call those out and answer their questions.

-#### Frequently Given Note: Create Advantages

-New players may especially benefit by being reminded about *creating advantages* at the beginning of their 2nd session.

-After session 1, the players may be realizing that they fail often -- more than they'd like.
-Take the opportunity to talk about the odds, and what a player can do to improve them.

-Some psychological studies have shown that odds feel "fair" only when players get wins 60% of the time.
-Now look at the Deckahedron statistics reference.
-You'll see that if your players are mostly doing standard flips (flips without advantage), they are likely to feel the game is unfair.

-Explain to your players that getting good outcomes often requires *creating advantages*.
-There are built-in moves like Discern and Defend that can be used to create advantages.
-Explain each one of these moves.
-Discern should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.

-#### Frequently Given Note: Try Wild Moves

-When you begin your 3rd session with new players it might be a good time to remind them that they can literally try any of the moves that have Dex, Int, or Str printed at the top of the card.

-Even if they don't have the card, they can trigger a move by describing their character taking that kind of action.

-They might even discover their character is good at it (via a Critical Flip).

-Another good hint for your players is that a good time to try moves wild is when they've built up a +2 advantage.

-#### Other Frequently Given Notes

-Generally, the Session Opener can be used to help the players absorb more of the rules.
-As the game progresses, their characters will open up new ways to be more competent and have a stronger impact on the game world.

-This is often a time to open up the Player's Guide and look at one particular section.
-Give the players all the details of one small section and answer questions.

-Examples:

- * Gaining new moves
- * Increasing move levels
- * Getting items with More Power
- * Collecting green rings to earn Level Cards

-### Apologia

-After running through the events of last session in your mind, you may realize you're painted into a corner.
-When the characters are in a situation where you can't imagine a way to keep the game exciting, you need to have a conversation with your players.

-This is a shared narrative, so it's allowed to retroactively edit.
-Collaborate.
-Get consent.

-### Ceremonialize

-If your gaming session includes food or drink, the Session Opener can be ceremonialized by refraining from the first bite or the first sip until the Session Opener has been completed.

-Another idea to add some ritual is to start some exciting, adventure-appropriate music when the Session Opener concludes.
-Video game soundtracks, or a soundtrack from one of the titles on your Touchstone List are great for this.

-### Reward Yourselves

-If every player has had a chance to get satisfactory feedback it's time to dole out XP.
-Give a new one to each player.